Best in Travel is here! Discover 2025’s destinations

 2. See traces of the Gold Rush in Dawson City, Yukon Territory

-One of Western Canada’s best-preserved and most evocative national historic sites, Dawson City pays homage to the 1896–98 Klondike Gold Rush, an event sometimes described as America’s “last grand adventure” – and one that left a lasting mark on Canadian culture and the folklore of the Yukon.
+One of Western Canada’s best-preserved and most evocative national historic sites, Dawson City pays homage to the Klondike Gold Rush (1897-1899, fueled by discovery in 1896).
+The event is sometimes described as America’s “last grand adventure,” and one that left a lasting mark on Canadian culture and the folklore of the Yukon.
 A lasting legacy of this era is the tight grid of wooden buildings that have changed little since the settlement’s 20th-century heyday.
 In 2023, UNESCO made Tr’ondëk-Klondike a World Heritage site, to highlight the often-forgotten impact of the gold rush on the region’s Indigenous people.
 Lest we forget, two of the original prospectors, Skookum Jim and Tagish Charlie, were from the Tagish First Nation.

 Planning tip: Parks Canada docents dressed in period clothing lead excellent summer walking tours of the town’s important monuments.
 Meet them at the visitor center.